Honors Majors

 Requirements

-• Complete eight advanced courses or seminars numbered 14 or above for a minimum of 8 credits.
+- Complete eight advanced courses or seminars numbered 14 or above for a minimum of 8 credits plus FREN 091.
 Note that AP and IB credits will not count toward the Honors major.
 FREN 16 can only count once to fulfill the Honors major's requirement.

-• Study abroad is required for all honors majors.
-See the Study Abroad section.
+- Study abroad is strongly ncouraged for all Honors majors.

-• Take Senior Capstone (FREN 091) in spring semester of senior year.
-This includes the writing of an original, independent research paper of 30 pages on a topic chosen in discussion with the senior colloquium professor and advisor or one other professor in the program.
-The defense of the paper with the entire French and Francophone faculty takes place at the end of the spring semester.
+- Take Senior Capstone (FREN 091) in spring semester of senior year.
+This includes the writing of an original, independent research paper of 15 pages on a topic chosen in discussion with the senior colloquium professor and advisor or one other professor in the program.
+The presentation of the paper with the French and Francophone faculty, classmates, and student guests takes place at the end of the spring semester.

 French and Francophone Studies also offers courses in French literature in translation but no more than one such course may count to satisfy the requirements in the Honors major.